-- (1) A parish council may, by resolution -

-- (a) establish a committee, and

-- (b) delegate to that committee all or any of the parish council's functions, rights and powers under rule 3.2 and paragraphs (b), (c), (d), (f), (g) and (i) of rule 3.3.

-Note: The parish council remains responsible for the exercise of any functions delegated to a committee.
+- (1) A parish council may, by resolution - (a) establish a committee, and - (b) delegate to that committee all or any of the parish council's functions, rights and powers under rule 3.2 and paragraphs (b), (c), (d), (f), (g) and (i) of rule 3.3. - Note: The parish council remains responsible for the exercise of any functions delegated to a committee.

-- (2) The parish council may, by resolution, abolish a committee or revoke the delegation made to any committee under sub-rule (1), or both. - (3) A committee established by the parish council under sub-rule (1) may comprise or include persons who are not members of the parish council.
+(2) The parish council may, by resolution, abolish a committee or revoke the delegation made to any committee under sub-rule (1), or both.

+(3) A committee established by the parish council under sub-rule (1) may comprise or include persons who are not members of the parish council.
-Note: A person may not be elected or appointed to a committee of a parish council if the person is a prohibited person (see rule 2.6(2)).

-- (4) The parish council is, from time to time, to determine - (a) the membership of a committee established under subrule (1), and

-(b) the quorum for meetings of that committee.
+- Note: A person may not be elected or appointed to a committee of a parish council if the person has been convicted of a disqualifying offence listed in Schedule 2 of the Child Protection (Working with Children) Act 2012 (see rule 2.6(2)). - (4) The parish council is, from time to time, to determine - (a) the membership of a committee established under sub-rule (1), and - (b) the quorum for meetings of that committee.